 The Raleigh Market

 This flea market at the State Fairgrounds offers one of the most unique and entertaining shopping experiences.
 Each weekend, over 600 indoor and outdoor vendors showcase an incredible range of items, from high-end antiques to power tools and everything in between.
+Read our guide to 11 farmers’ markets in Raleigh.

 Fall is a fun time in Raleigh with kids.
 Pumpkin Patches, farm experiences, Corn Mazes, Fruit Picking and Halloween take center stage, plus yummy fall treats at many of the cafes and restaurants.
 Read our post on best things to do in Raleigh in the Fall